xgouchet/Elmyr/docs/forger.md

     - _value_ the value to use
     - _nullProbability_ the probability used to return `null` instead of `value`

-    You can use another method from Forger, eg :
+    You can use another method from Forger, eg:

     ```kotlin
     val s = forger.aNullableFrom(forger.aString())